ValleyBell/MidiTools/README.md

 It is relatively low-level, but that's what I prefer.

 One notable feature is, that it keeps track of the "running staus" of the original data.
-This means you can write the files back with without changing the whole structure.
+This means you can write the files back with minimal changes to the byte stream.

 # Complilation notes